CoboGlobal/cobo-waas2-go-sdk/docs/CreatePaymentOrderRequest.md

 `func (o *CreatePaymentOrderRequest) HasUseDedicatedAddress() bool`

 HasUseDedicatedAddress returns a boolean if a field has been set.

+### GetCustomExchangeRate

+`func (o *CreatePaymentOrderRequest) GetCustomExchangeRate() string`

+GetCustomExchangeRate returns the CustomExchangeRate field if non-nil, zero value otherwise.

+### GetCustomExchangeRateOk

+`func (o *CreatePaymentOrderRequest) GetCustomExchangeRateOk() (*string, bool)`

+GetCustomExchangeRateOk returns a tuple with the CustomExchangeRate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomExchangeRate

+`func (o *CreatePaymentOrderRequest) SetCustomExchangeRate(v string)`

+SetCustomExchangeRate sets CustomExchangeRate field to given value.

+### HasCustomExchangeRate

+`func (o *CreatePaymentOrderRequest) HasCustomExchangeRate() bool`

+HasCustomExchangeRate returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)